Efficient photon sorter in a high-dimensional Hilbert space

-where $\kappa^2 \equiv \left(\frac{\beta^2}{6(3+\sqrt{3})}\right) \left( \frac{\Delta n}{n}\right)$, and $\rho_i = k^z_i$ and $\sigma_j=k^z_j$ are the $z$-components of the wave vectors for the reference and signal states, respectively.
-The solution of this equation for each of the twelve initial signal states (MUB states) are shown in Fig.~\ref{fig:MUB4} and faithfully reproduce the desired projection operator of Eq.~\ref{po}.
-We independently examined the far-field pattern for such gratings using a finite difference time domain solution of Maxwell's equations and observed that the CW assumptions were valid, i.e. only the primary modes were dominant, and there were no relevant polarization changes in the field.
+Furthermore, the solution to Eq.~\ref{CM} for this recording geometry and for each of the twelve initial signal MUB states are shown in Fig.~\ref{fig:MUB4}.
+This geometry faithfully reproduces the desired projection operator, Eq.~\ref{po}.
+As a further verification of the assumptions inherent in the CM analysis, we independently examined the far-field pattern for such gratings using a finite difference time domain solution of Maxwell's equations and observed that the CW assumptions are valid.
+Only the primary modes were dominant, and our results are consistent with scalar diffraction theory so that there were no relevant polarization changes observed in the field.